 4.Gripe Water – Be very discerning when choosing gripe water or other remedies for gas, as many contain questionable ingredients (even the so called ‘natural’ ones).

 Wellements Organic Gripe Water is a good one.
-Just be mindful that because it contains no preservatives (a good thing!) you need to keep it in the fridge and it only keeps for around 4 weeks.
+Just be mindful that since it contains no preservatives (a good thing!) you need to keep it in the fridge and it only keeps for around 4 weeks.

 - See here for tips on naps & sleeping.